 5: Don’t forget your food.

-The treehouse is located about 20 minutes away from any gas station, grocery store or restaurants.
-But you can do some shopping in Maysville at Walmart or Kroger so you can cook when you arrive, or you can pick up some take out food at one of your favorite restaurants in town.
+The treehouse is located out in the country but there is a gas station located about 5 minutes from the treehouse (3 miles away ) where you can pick up supplies as well as a convenient store that has pizza, lunch meat, and lots of other goodies.
+You can do some shopping in Maysville at Walmart or Kroger so you can cook when you arrive, or you can pick up some take out food at one of your favorite restaurants in town.

 There is a fire pit behind the treehouse for s’mores or campfire food as well as an outdoor grill and camp stove in the treehouse.